All Episodes

 Thank you.

-And when we come back, Jason Chaffetz uh knows a thing or two about these investigations and also a Fox News contributor.
+And when we come back, Jason Chaffetz knows a thing or two about these investigations and also a Fox News contributor.

 We'll get to that.

-We have our news roundup, also getting to your calls later in the show, and a great Hannity tonight we'll tell you about in a few minutes as we continue.
+Also, getting to your calls later in the show, and a great Hannity tonight will tell you about in a few minutes as we continue.

 We have multiple criminal leak investigations underway.

-All right, 25 now till the top of the hour.
+All right, 25 now, till the top of the hour.

-Um the Hill reporting today that the Attorney General Barr has ordered U.S. intelligence agencies to preserve all records that may be relevant to the Obama administration's FISA abuse during the 2016 election.
+The Hill reporting today that the Attorney General Barr has ordered U.S. intelligence agencies to preserve all records that may be relevant to the Obama administration's FISA abuse during the 2016 election.

-And by the way, hopefully we won't have any more bleach bit used and phone hammering going on.
+And by the way, hopefully we won't have any more bleach bit used and phone hammering going on, just trying to stay one step ahead as they have done in the past.

-But in this letter sent yesterday by Stephen Boyd, he said the inquiry is primarily conducted by the U.S. attorney, John Durham out of the Justice Department offices in D.C.
 And in the letter, Boyd describes Barr's review as broad in scope, multifaceted, intended to illuminate open questions regarding the activities of U.S. and foreign intelligence services, as well as non-governmental organizations and individuals.

-He also wrote the department has requested certain unnamed intelligence community entities, preserve relevant records, make available witnesses who may be pertinent to the inquiry and begin identifying and assembling materials relevant to the review consistent with the Trump's order with President Trump's order and federal law.
+He also wrote the department has requested certain unnamed intelligence community entities preserve relevant records, make available witnesses who may be pertinent to the inquiry and begin identifying and assembling materials relevant to the review consistent with the Trump's order, with President Trump's order and federal law.

-Uh somebody that knows an awful lot about this, he actually had a great column that he's just put up on Fox News.com.
+Somebody that knows an awful lot about this, he actually had a great column that he's just put up on Foxnews.com: how law-breaking FBI leaker must be prosecuted.

 Justice Department fails to do so.

-Um let's start with this letter from Stephen Boyd last night that came out and how relevant this is and this order to preserve now all of this information.
+Let's start with this letter from Stephen Boyd last night that came out and how relevant this is and this order to preserve now all of this information.

 It is illuminating.